 The activity and resources available to download above, are for a 30 minute lesson which must take place between 11:00 and 11:30 hours, UK time in October 2018.

 WHERE – WHAT VENUE?

 In classrooms, schools and community halls in countries all around the world.

 HOW DOES MY CLASS QUALIFY?

 Does the lesson have to be at a certain time?
-Yes, the mandatory 30 minutes of the lesson must take place between 11:00 and 11:30 UK time.
-The date in October 2018 will be announced soon.
+Yes, the mandatory 30 minutes of the lesson must take place between 11:00 and 11:30 UK time on 11th October 2018.